PranavBarthwal/cosmoXplore/README.md

 # cosmoXplore

-**Welcome, new contributors to CosmoXplore!
-We're excited to have you join us as we explore the cosmos.**
+**Welcome new contributors to CosmoXplore!
+We are excited to have you join us as we explore the cosmos.**

 ![Screenshot (187)](https://github.com/PranavBarthwal/cosmoXplore/assets/110532770/d8fd242f-b716-4637-96d8-3a23bbd98c38)